 Featuring a new Afterword by the author, about teaming up with her daughter to bring this story to Broadway, One More Time is an intimate, touching, and astonishing narrative of a financially desperate but emotionally rich childhood on the wrong side of Hollywood’s tracks.

-CAROL BURNETT has been an actor on Broadway, television, and in the movies, and was the star of the long-running The Carol Burnett Show, which won twenty-five Emmy Awards.
-She has been awarded the Presidential Medal of Freedom and the… More about Carol Burnett
+Carol Burnett has been an actor on Broadway, television, and in the movies, and was the star of the long-running The Carol Burnett Show, which won 25 Emmy Awards.
+She has been awarded the Presidential Medal of Freedom and the Kennedy Center… More about Carol Burnett

 Published by Random House Trade Paperbacks Aug 12, 2003| 400 Pages| 5-3/16 x 8| ISBN 9780812969726

 "Behind every great comedian lies a story . . . as rich in pathos as it is in humor." —USA Today